tahmed11/strutsy/README.md

 *All parameters are required.*

 1. urls.txt - file containing the urls that are to be tested.
 2. platform - should include either windows/linux/default.
+Use default if you are not sure if it's a windows or linux enviornment.
 3. ip-address - public facing ip-address required to test blind injection.
 Please note apache should be installed and the apache log files should be readable in-order to read the http request.
 If you donot wish to test against this feature input an arbitary ip-address.

 urls.txt: